phu0ngng/nccl/doc/source/env.rst

 Values accepted
 ^^^^^^^^^^^^^^^
-Default is dependent on the number of ranks.
+The default is dependent on the number of ranks.

 Values are integers, in bytes.